 - Get an essential oil

-- Place few drops to the affected area
+- Place a few drops on the affected area

 - Gently massage the affected skin that has a lump with the palm of the hand

-- Repeat this procedure three times daily until the bump on your finger go away
+- Repeat this procedure three times daily until the bump on your finger goes away